 The major urban areas of Sydney, Melbourne, Brisbane, Adelaide, Perth, Hobart and Darwin are based on the 2016 ASGS Greater Capital City Statistical Area (GCCSA) classification.
 All other major urban areas are based on the 2016 ASGS Significant Urban Area (SUA) classification.
-Data based on place of enumeration.

-Occupied private dwellings.
+Calculation based on occupied private dwellings.
 Includes any type of internet connection that can be accessed from the dwelling via any method (computers, mobile or smart phones, gaming consoles, etc).